 This is especially true in the case of noodle soups, since the noodles absorb so much of the broth after standing for a bit, becoming more of a noodle dish than a soup.
 So make this just before it’s time to serve, and eat up!

-Use your favorite Asian noodle: This soup is good made with soba, udon or ramen noodles.
+Use your favorite kind of Asian noodles: This soup is good made with soba, udon or ramen noodles.

 Serve Asian-style: Slurp the noodles from the broth with chopsticks, then use an Asian soup spoon, if you have any, to scoop up what’s left.
 If not, no worries … any soup spoon serves the purpose.
 For extra fun, accompany with vegetable spring rolls from your supermarket or natural food store’s frozen foods aisle.